muhammedabuali/muhammedabuali.github.io/_posts/2015-02-14-making-a-static-website.md

 ## making a blog static website

 In this post I will be talking about making a blog using a static website generator.
-One of the famous ones is [Jekyll](http://jekyllrb.com/).
-In layman terms, Jekyll allows you to make a blog with only your posts files and the theme you pick.
+One of the famous ones is [Jekyll](http://jekyllrb.com/). also, I will talk about the advantage of a static website.

 ## why a static website?
 you might be wondering why would you use a static website. afterall, they are dumb and can't do much. but using a static website comes with benefits too.